-According to the visa policy of Canada, 54 nationalities are exempt from getting a visa if they wish to visit Canada for short-term stays.
-However, all those nationalities, except for US citizens, are required to obtain a Canada ETA before departure if they travel by air.
+According to Canada visa policy, 54 nationalities are exempt from getting a visa if they wish to visit Canada for short-term stays.
+However, all those nationalities, except for US citizens, are required to have a Canada ETA before departure if they travel by air.
 As a result, if you travel by land and enter Canada through a US border or by sea, a Canada ETA is not necessary.

 Frequently Asked Questions (FAQs)

 Do I need an ETA to travel to Canada?

 If you plan to arrive by land, then an ETA is not necessary.
 However, if you are going to arrive by air, then you WILL NEED an ETA.
 You can check the requirements here and more info here.